Alternatives for Family & Friends

 CRAFT: An approach that gets people into treatment

 There is an alternate, non-confrontational, scientifically-validated approach to managing the problem.
-This approach is outlined in the book Get Your Loved One Sober: Alternatives to Nagging, Pleading, and Threatening by Robert J. Meyers, Ph.D. and Brenda L. Wolfe, Ph.D.
-Using Community Reinforcement And Family Training (CRAFT) this book teaches family members and friends how to improve their own lives while at the same time providing skills for improving the relationship with their loved one.
+This approach is outlined in the books Get Your Loved One Sober: Alternatives to Nagging, Pleading, and Threatening and Beyond Addiction, How Science & Kindness Help People Change.
+Using Community Reinforcement And Family Training (CRAFT) these books teach family members and friends how to improve their own lives while at the same time providing skills for improving their relationship with their loved one.
 In repeated clinical trials, CRAFT’s approach proved twice as likely as the Johnson intervention and six times as likely as Al-Anon to get a loved one into treatment.

 SMART Recovery resources for Family & Friends use a combination of SMART Tools and CRAFT strategies.